Furley Page LLP

 Training contract programme

-Our training principal, Neille Ryan, will oversee your training programme and trainee solicitors will generally spend six months in each seat with a training supervisor.
+Our training principal, George Crofton-Martin will oversea your training programme and trainee solicitors will generally spend six months in each seat with a training supervisor.
 Trainees will gain a wide range of experience and develop their professional skills, laying the foundation for a successful future career in law.

 Four seats being offered in various teams including corporate and commercial; dispute resolution; employment law; real estate; private client, trusts and estates; elderly and vulnerable client; family law and personal injury.
 The allocation of seats will depend on the current programme.